ubisoft/ubisoft-laforge-daft-exprt/README.md

 This quick start guide will illustrate how to use the different scripts of this repository to:
 1. Format datasets
 2. Pre-process these datasets
-3. Train DaftExprt on the pre-processed data
+3. Train Daft-Exprt on the pre-processed data
 4. Generate a dataset for vocoder fine-tuning
 5. Use Daft-Exprt for TTS synthesis